mattl/dbx/the-game.md

  <div class="col-md-4">
 <h3>Exploding Crates</h3>
 <img src="../img/crate01-isolated.png" class="pull-left img-responsive " />
-<p>Arenas are littered with debris and obstacles, many of which are booby trapped with explosives that detonate when a player gets too close- all for the benefit and enjoyment of the cred paying crowds!</p>
+<p>Arenas are littered with debris and obstacles, many of which are booby trapped with explosives that detonate when a player gets too close - all for the benefit and enjoyment of the cred paying crowds!</p>
 </div>
 <!-- /.col-md-4 -->
 </div>